colyseus/colyseus/MIGRATING.md

-Migrating between versions of Colyseus server
+Migrating between versions of Colyseus
 ===

 Migrating from 0.4 to 0.5
 ---

+- Use `ClusterServer` instead of `Server`.
 - `constructor` / `onInit` - no more `options` in the constructor.
 - `requestJoin` - return type is now a number (`0..1`)
 - **recommended:** use `patchRate` property instead of `setPatchRate()` method.